Gaurav0502/Gaurav0502/README.md

 🤔 I’m looking for help with ...
 -->

-🔭 I’m currently working on Deep Learning
+🔭 I’m currently working on Natural Language Processing and Computer Vision

-🌱 I’m currently learning Data Visualization and Deep Learning
+🌱 I’m currently learning Natural Language Processing and Backend Development

-👯 I’m looking to collaborate on Deep Learning
+👯 I’m looking to collaborate on Natural Language Processing and Computer Vision

-💬 Ask me about Machine Learning and Natural Language Processing(NLP)
+💬 Ask me about Machine Learning and Natural Language Processing

 😄 Pronouns: He/Him